 - The top feature is an obvious one: this is a legitimate water wheel rowing machine.
 Because of this, it mimics the feel of actual rowing much more closely.
 If you are not a rower, this may or may not be much of an advantage as you can get an excellent workout either way.

 - Once you empty the water, this machine can be stored standing on its end for maximum space efficiency.

-If you are in the 300 lb weight capacity range, several cheaper options for rowers are open to you.
+In fact, if you are in the 300 lb weight capacity range, several cheaper options for rowers are open to you.
 Namely, the XTERRA ERG700 which is a steal of a deal.
-It uses a combination of magnetic and air resistance to provide 16 different levels of resistance, all controlled and easily visible on the state of the art digital readout display.
+It uses a combination of magnetic and air resistance to provide 16 different levels of resistance, all controlled and easily visible on the state-of-the-art digital readout display.

 In fact, the XTERRA performance monitor is probably the best one in our review and clearly displays time, distance, strokes/min, count, calories, heart rate, watts, level, and a graphic showing resistance over time.
 In addition to all the information, it has 10 pre-loaded and highly effective workouts that will help you target anything from strength to weight loss, to cardio.

 With a weight capacity of 350 pounds this rower is a bit less heavy duty than the above two options but, being less hefty, it can take up a bit less space in storage (it folds in half).
 So if you need a rower with more than 300 pound capacity, check out this awesome mid range option!

 If you are very tight on space, funds, or are simply unsure whether or not rowing is for you then this an entry-level option that will get the job done for big guys.

 One advantage that this rower actually has over the others is its impressive level of incline.
 At it’s highest level, this can make for an intense lower body workout in addition to the regular rowing.